Psalm 78/Diagrams/2

 Preposition

-preposition: נֶגֶד before
+preposition: נֶגֶד in front of

 Object